|Disclaimer: This article is under development.

 An Aesthetic Philosophy of Librarianship

-Having worked for the last 18 months as a Project Manager / Corporate Librarian for a software company two hours commute from home on an automation project that was coming to an end, I was eager for the chance at a position close to home with stability, and especially one where I could put my library and IT skills to use.
+Having worked for the last 18 months as a Project Manager / Corporate Librarian for a software company two hours commute from home on an automation project that was coming to an end, and seeing no new projects on the horizon–my office was being converted into a data / network operations center (NOC) and the senior executives had moved out–I was feeling anxious and eager for the chance at a position close to home with stability, and especially one where I could put my library and technical skills to use.

-To my surprise, especially since I was interviewing for a technical position, I was asked to share with the search committee my “Philosophy of Librarianship”–one of only a few questions, none of which had to do with anything even remotely technical.
+To my surprise, especially since I was interviewing for a technical position, I was asked to share with the search committee my “Philosophy of Librarianship”–one of only a few questions, none of which, to my disappointment, had to do with anything even remotely technical (technical services often encompasses cataloging, systems, server, discovery and website).

 But my “Philosophy of Librarianship”?

-I had nothing, and whatever I thought to say in that moment I feared would come across as disingenuous.
-After all, I could not name a single author whose philosophy of librarianship I had even heard about. . .
-I feared I had missed something, having been out of libraries for several years.
-What were the possible responses?
-I responded honestly, “I’m sorry, but I don’t have a philosophy of librarianship.”
+I had nothing, and whatever I thought to say in that moment I feared would come across as disingenuous, or completely made up.
+After all, I could not think of a single author or authority whose philosophy of librarianship I had even heard about . . .
+I feared I had missed something, having worked outside of libraries for a few years.
+Embarrassed, I responded, “I’m sorry, but I don’t have a philosophy of librarianship.”

-ince that time, I’ve learned that academic librarians of all types, both in public and technical services, are being asked to provide a philosophy of library practice or rather, a personalized mission statement, in job interviews or as part of their performance review process.
+ince that time, I’ve learned that academic librarians of all types, both in public and technical services, are being asked to provide a philosophy of library practice in job interviews or as part of their performance review process.
 They may even need to provide one to keep their jobs.

 By Googling “philosophy of librarianship,” as I did when I got home that afternoon, you can pull up this page from the USC Library,1 for example, which states that one’s philosophy of librarianship can give one an advantage over others in terms of hiring and promotion:

-In the corporate world, whenever one is asked to justify one’s value in some sort of formalized statement, it is never a good thing.
-That much I know.
-It means that your value is not obvious, and even worse, is in question by decision makers.
-Whenever this happens in the corporate world, no philosophy or explanation is likely to change anyone’s mind:
+In the corporate world, whenever one is asked to justify one’s value in some sort of formalized statement, it is rarely a good thing.
+It means that your value is not obvious, and even worse, is in question by decision-makers.
+And whenever this happens, no philosophy or explanation is likely to change anyone’s mind:

-Some academic libraries are getting rid of print altogether 3 4 5 6 while at the same time erecting new 21st century libraries, bookless architectural wonders consisting of collaborative work spaces, meeting rooms, and high-tech classrooms–resembling more a modern open office at a tech start-up company than a traditional library.
+Some college and academic libraries are getting rid of print altogether 3 4 5 6 while, paradoxically, erecting new libraries, 21st century architectural wonders consisting of collaborative and innovative work spaces, meeting rooms, and high-tech classrooms–resembling more a modern open office at a tech start-up company than a traditional library.
 If there are physical books, they are often hidden from view in reading rooms or stored off site.
-It might even seem that the building’s design, furnishings, work space and concessions are more the attraction than the resources they provide.
-One might question whether these are libraries at all, except for the fact that, at least for now, librarians work there.
+From the building design to its messaging, it might even seem that the architecture, furnishings, work spaces and concessions are more the attraction than the resources they provide.
+One might question whether these are libraries at all, except for the fact that, at least for the time being, librarians work there.

-The focal point of the new academic library is no longer its scholarly content or publications, but on seating arrangements, innovative and inspiring architectural spaces, and offering various support services in partnership with other entities on campus.8 Space is allocated to group work with large screens (for collective viewing) and the latest technology for brainstorming and motion capture (capturing the body language and hand gestures of participants).
+The focus of the new academic library/learning center is no longer on quality collections, engaging content or ideas, or fostering communities of readers, but on seating arrangements to support individualized learning styles, innovative and inspiring architectural spaces, and offering various support services in partnership with other entities on campus.8 Space is allocated to group work with large screens (for collective viewing) and the latest technology for brainstorming and motion capture (capturing the body language and hand gestures of participants).
 In other instances, there are only chairs and tables with outlets, for all library resources are available online.

 At some large universities libraries, like at the University of Chicago’s Mansueto library,